How Can Breast Reduction Improve My Health and My Life?

 - A more positive self-image and increased self-confidence

-- Ability to engage in a wider range of physical activities
+- Ability to engage in a broader range of physical activities

 - More clothing choices and better clothing fit